NicolasMassart/pantheon/docs/Alethio/Lite-Network-Monitor.md

 ## Components

-The Network Health Monitor consists of:
+The Network Monitor consists of:

 * [Server](https://github.com/Alethio/ethstats-network-server).
 Consumes node data received from the client.